 This low carb cranberry sauce is perfect for your festive celebrations!
-Keto and sugar free recipe.
+Keto friendly and sugar free recipe with video tutorial.

 This post contains affiliate links, which means that at no extra cost to you I can make a tiny bit of money to help support this blog.
 Thank you!

 Is there anything better with a roast turkey than a wonderfully tangy cranberry sauce?
-But standard ingredients to this classic condiment are fresh cranberries, sugar, and orange juice.
-Cranberries themselves aren't too bad – one cup contains 7.4g net carbs, so they're actually lower in carbs than something like blueberries – but of course they're not so sweet!
+But standard ingredients for this classic condiment are fresh cranberries, sugar, and orange juice.
+Cranberries themselves aren't too bad – one cup contains 7.4g net carbs, so they're actually lower in carbs than something like blueberries – but of course they're not as sweet!

 By the way, dried sweetened cranberries are very high in carbs – so make sure you stay WELL away from them.
 Unsweetened are obviously much better – but here's a quick comparison chart for you:

 |Data is per ¼ cup|